 When can I apply?

-The deadline for applications is 31st March, however we recommend you apply as soon as possible to guarantee your place at one of our Course Advice Sessions.
-These take place on designated evenings from September - April.
+Each year the College publicises a deadline date for applications.
+However, we always recommend you apply as soon as possible as this ensures a place at one of our Course Advice Sessions.
+These are a compulsory part of the application process and take place on designated evenings from September - April.

 How many courses can I study?

-A full time programme of study at Godalming College consists of three core subjects plus Enrichment (which may also include a qualification such as EPQ in the second year).
-When you apply you will be asked to choose a fourth subject so that you have an alternative or back up course.
+A full time study programme at Godalming College consists of three core subjects plus Enrichment (which may also include a qualification such as EPQ in the second year).
+When you apply you will be asked to choose a fourth subject so that you are are also interested in.
 This is so that you can experience another course at your Going to Godalming Day, to ensure that you have made the right choices.

 How do I know the College has received my applications?